OliverAbraham/WPFWindowLayoutManager/README.md

 The library can save attributes of WPF Windows and DataGrids (column widths, orders etc)

+## Source code

+The source code is hosted at https://github.com/OliverAbraham/WPFWindowLayoutManager.

 ## License

 Licensed under GPL v3 license.